 This will install a pre-compiled binary version of the module which does not require the build or runtime prerequisites described below.
-Make sure to use an up-date-date version of pip (you can upgrade it using something like pip install -U pip).
+Make sure to use an up-to-date version of pip (you can upgrade it using something like pip install -U pip).

-You may then import the psycopg package, as usual:
+You may then import the psycopg2 package, as usual:

-''' import psycopg
+''' import psycopg2

-Connect to your postgres DB conn = psycopg.connect("dbname=test user=postgres")
+Connect to your postgres DB conn = psycopg2.connect("dbname=test user=postgres")